 Gather multiple strands around the top of the head and twirl in a bun at the nape.
 Mimic this braided bun with some loosen up braids, and let down a few strands.
 Then, you’re all charmed up!

-For weddings or proms or just your everyday look, this luxurious low bun chignon is an all-around glam.
+For a wedding or prom or just your everyday look, this luxurious low bun chignon is an all-around glam.
 Balance this kept-up look by letting twisted strands loose around the face and at the bun.

 Simpler Braided Low Ponytail